 In today's fall cake tutorial, we'll show you how to create a beautiful Autumn Leaves Brush Embroidery Cake with colorful buttercream.
 I love this simple yet beautiful technique which can be transferred to all sorts of cake designs.

-(We have a floral brush embroidery cake decorating video as well if you would like to see!)
+(We have a floral brush embroidery cake tutorial as well if you would like to see!)

 Buttercream brush embroidery is an elegant cake decorating technique which is surprisingly simple to achieve!